ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 ETA is the end of summer.
 Keep in mind I have other projects too!
 (16/6/2023)

-> Right now you can try out the new plugin based UI, and go through the first time setup.
+> Right now you can try out the new plugin based UI and go through the first time setup.
 Next up is constantly running plugins!

 ### Progress